Unfortunately the library is not able to provide notary services. In order to get a document notarized you must see a certified Notary Public.

 • Number of people and their ages.

-We never take a truck out of service for tours so if you arrive at the station and there is no one there, it is because they have been called to an emergency.
+All requests must be at least two weeks minimum notice and 30 day maximum notice.
+Also, we never take a truck out of service for tours so if you arrive at the station and there is no one there, it is because they have been called to an emergency.
 Or during your tour, if they get a call, they will ask you to leave before the tour is over.
 Please remember our first priority is the assist the residents of our community in emergency situations.

 New construction plans review and inspections are conducted by two of our Senior Fire Inspectors, they are located at the Building Safety Division of the Community Services Department, which is located at the Tempe City Hall, East Garden Level, 31 East Fifth Street.
 Inspections related to fire protection include: